German Scholarships Programme

 When does it take place?

-This is a four-week programme which takes place in July and August (this year: 29 June to 29 July 2017) in various locations throughout Germany.
+This is a four-week programme which usually takes place in July and August in various locations throughout Germany.

 What does the programme include?